jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 -----

 Deeper exclusion protects members of sub-objects, but how much can those sub-object members be protected, if they might also be referenced elsewhere.
-Somehow they have to be protected from being referenced elsewhere... fixed logical residence?
+Somehow they might be protected from being referenced elsewhere... fixed logical residence?
 What if you reference the object from elsewhere?
 Somehow it needs to be controlled, that an object is always referenced THROUGH the object that protects it...
 There is a link with user access control here, but I won't go there yet.

 Yeah, there is a discrepancy between controlling access and the fact that containment is now a volatile thing.
 Fixed containment needs to be imposed in order to establish access control...